 Using a sharp knife, cut the tips of the kernels off the cob.
 And then follow the directions above.
 Since the kernels will be room temp, it will take less time for the corn to be cooked through.

+Can you use canned corn in this recipe?
 Of course!
-Just like the fresh corn, it will take less time to cook through but also works just as well as frozen and fresh corn.
+Just like the fresh corn, it will take less time to cook through, but works just as well as frozen and fresh corn.
 If you only have canned corn on hand, don’t fret because it really tastes just the same. 😉

 Need a heavy creamy substitute?
 Use milk and butter instead!
 Just mix together 3/4 milk and 1/4 melted butter really well instead of using the 1 cup heavy cream.

 How to freeze creamed corn?
 Make as directed and then spoon into freezer bags.
 Freeze flat until firm.
+It will last 6-8 months in the freezer.
 To reheat, thaw before using and place back in pot until heated through.

 I’d love to hear your thoughts about creamed corn.
 My sisters were hesitant to try this because they never heard of it, but the we all LOVED it!
 If you love corn, we’re pretty sure you’ll enjoy this too. 🙂